Three-dimensional non-relativistic chiral massive higher-spin gravity: A non-relativistic chiral massive higher-spin theory

 assuming that momentum conservation is preserved even after dimensional compactification.
 Then, $(\PP,\PP_r)$ reduce to

 where

 As the result, the holomorphic cubic vertices of our $3d$ NR massive chiral HSGRA have the form

-where the ``correction'' part stands for the tail coming from commuting covariant derivatives in the deformed $AdS_3$, cf. \eqref{eq:metric-AdS3}, as well as terms with higher power of derivatives.
+where the ``correction'' part stands for the tail coming from commuting covariant derivatives in the deformed $AdS_3$, cf. \eqref{eq:metric-AdS3}.
 Here, we still have the notions of helicity in $3d$ thanks to the fact that our higher-spin fields are massive and have two degrees of freedom.
 That said, our massive gravitational theory in $AdS_3$ is not topological.

 To this end, we shall emphasize that symmetry constraints in the bottom-up approach are insufficient to make explicit statements about the correction terms without additional input.
 However, if one assumes that the AdS/CFT correspondence remains valid in the non-relativistic regime, one can compute correlation functions on the dual field theory side with the hope that they may help to constrain many of the correction terms.
 We will present a simple non-relativistic higher-spin/field theory duality proposal in Section \ref{sec:holo}.